larsruschak/Connect-Four/README.md

 Player v Player, Player v Computer and Computer v Computer.
 Furthermore it is possible to choose a difficulty for the AI, from 1 up to 4.
 A difficulty of four represents a searching depth of eight.

+A .jar-File is in the folder "Program".
+You will find the code to the program in the "Backup" folder.

 I hope you enjoy playing against my AI!